 The 7.62×39 is my favorite round for a long term SHTF survival situation.
-Its well suited for either protecting your property and taking deer sized game.
+It is well suited for either protecting your property, and taking deer sized game.

 The 308 Winchester and the 7.62×39 are the only calibers I am stockpiling FMJ, soft-points and hunting ammunition for.

 Tied with the 7.62×39 as my favorite SHTF survival caliber, is the 22 long rifle.
 The 22 long rifle is probably the do all caliber.
 Its cheap and effective, so what more could you want?